Tencent-RTC/obs-trtc/README.md

 > Note: Currently, OBS WHIP has been merged into the master branch but has not been released yet.
 > You can download it from [here](https://github.com/obsproject/obs-studio/actions/runs/5227109208?pr=7926).

-Next, you need to create a TRTC application and generate a bearer token for WHIP.
+Next, you need to create a TRTC application and generate a Bearer Token for WHIP.

 ## Step 1: Create a TRTC application